RyanSpartan117/another_ruby_framework/README.md

 [Chrome needs to be installed.](https://www.google.co.uk/chrome/browser/desktop/index.html?brand=CHBD&gclid=EAIaIQobChMIo_2rn9Xi2AIV6grTCh3ggA3OEAAYASAAEgLp5_D_BwE)

 First, clone this repo.
-Then from the repo root, run `bundle install` to install all the gems required.
+Then from the root directory, run `bundle install` to install all the gems required.

 ### Running tests

-To run the tests without reports, use the Rake taskrunner:
+To run the tests without reports, use the Rakefile taskrunner(also from root directory):

 `rake run_tests`